 Golden home prices are not only among the most expensive in Colorado, but Golden real estate also consistently ranks among the most expensive in America.

-Golden is a decidedly white-collar city, with fully 89.78% of the workforce employed in white-collar jobs, well above the national average.
+Golden is a decidedly white-collar city, with fully 90.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Golden is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Golden who work in teaching (11.76%), sales jobs (10.46%), and management occupations (10.26%).
+There are especially a lot of people living in Golden who work in management occupations (12.01%), sales jobs (11.77%), and office and administrative support (9.24%).

 Of important note, Golden is also a city of artists.
 Golden has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Golden’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.89% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Golden in 2010 was $35,619, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $142,476 for a family of four.
+The per capita income in Golden in 2018 was $39,184, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $156,736 for a family of four.
 However, Golden contains both very wealthy and poor people as well.

+Golden is a somewhat ethnically-diverse city.
 The people who call Golden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golden residents report their race to be White, followed by Asian.
-Important ancestries of people in Golden include Irish, English, Italian, and Polish.
+Important ancestries of people in Golden include German, Irish, English, Italian, and European.

 The most common language spoken in Golden is English.
 Other important languages spoken here include Spanish and Other Asian languages.